Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Background and Related Work

 Generative AI has demonstrated wide-ranging effects on creative and knowledge work.
-Large language models could affect at least 10\% of tasks for 80\% of the U.S. workforce, and over half of tasks for nearly one-fifth \cite{eloundou2023gpts}.
-Analyses show widespread adoption of generative AI across writing, software development, and other economically valuable tasks \cite{handa2025economic,tomlinson2025working, Liang2025widespread, Liang2025Quantifying}.
 Empirical studies demonstrate measurable productivity effects: LLMs reduce task completion time in writing and communication \cite{peng2023impact,noy2023experimental}, improve call center performance especially for lower-skilled workers \cite{brynjolfsson2025generative}, and boost consultant performance in field settings \cite{dell2023navigating,dell2025cybernetic}.
 At the same time, impacts vary: enabling advanced AI tools can slow skilled developers \cite{becker2025measuring}, workers benefit differently depending on their experience profile \cite{wang2023friend}, and long-term creativity may be diminished despite short-term gains \cite{Kumar2025creativityllms}.
 Non-experts also struggle to design effective prompts, often treating LLMs as human interlocutors rather than computational tools \cite{Zamfirescu-Pereira2024designing-llm-prompts}.
-Beyond productivity, generative AI raises concerns about bias, stereotyping, privacy, environmental cost, and hidden moderation labor \cite{solaiman2023evaluating}, as well as risks of deskilling \cite{eloundou2023gpts,Li2024}.
-Scholars emphasize the importance of keeping humans “in the loop” to maintain expertise, accountability, and meaningful engagement in AI-augmented work \cite{Amershi2019,Shi2023}.
+Beyond productivity, generative AI raises concerns about bias, stereotyping, privacy, environmental cost, hidden labor \cite{solaiman2023evaluating}, and risks of deskilling \cite{eloundou2023gpts,Li2024}.
+Scholars emphasize the importance of keeping humans ``in the loop'' to maintain expertise, accountability, and meaningful engagement in AI-augmented work \cite{amershi2019guidelines,Shi2023}.